 - Night sweats

-For further information on World TB Day or to arrange an interview or photo opportunity, contact:
+For further information on World TB Day, contact:

 Neva Poole, Marketing & Communications Manager